riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

 - CPUs run at less than 10 GHz.

-  World records for CPU frequencies have plateaued at just above 8 GHz over the past decade, after many decades of increases.
-(XXX citation) For the past two decades, the semiconductor industry has switched its focus to wider parallelism, not higher frequencies, after reaching what seem to be hard physical limits to overcome in further frequency scaling.
-(XXX citation?)
+  World records for CPU frequencies have plateaued at between 8 and 9 GHz over the past decade {{HWBOT}}, after many years of increases.
+  For the past two decades, the semiconductor industry has switched its focus to wider parallelism, not higher frequencies, after reaching what seem to be hard physical limits to overcome in further frequency scaling {{Sutter05}}.

-  In 2010 IBM reported a graphene-based transistor oscillating at more than 100 GHz, but that avenue of research appears to have been abandoned with no foreseeable future of high-frequency graphene-based CPUs.
-(XXX citation)
+  In 2010 IBM reported a graphene-based transistor oscillating at more than 100 GHz {{IBM10}}, but that avenue of research appears to have no foreseeable future in graphene-based CPUs at such frequencies
+   {{James19}}.

 - Oracle queries cost at least 1000 CPU cycles.